SuryaTeja2121/Mini-Projects/Elements of Computing Systems/Project Report/README.md

-## Please go through the detailed Project report for a better understanding of teh project.
+## Please go through the detailed Project report for a better understanding of the project.